Architecture

 - Browser → connects via WebSocket to

-- OpenClaw → processes the message through the configured model and streams the response back
+agentIdandsessionKey - OpenClaw → routes the message to the correct agent from its config, processes it through the configured model, and streams the response back

 - Pinchy → attaches the message ID and forwards each chunk to the browser